Burhan7777/Scribble/Features.md

 51) Lock Notebook(Main): DELAYED
 52) Replace add to notebook from checkbox and bulletpoints: DONE
 53) Forgot password option(Main):
-54) Hide textformatting bar when title textfield is in focus(Main):
+54) Hide textformatting bar when title textfield is in focus(Main): DONE
 55) Add a discard note button in add notes , checkboxes and bullet-points(Main): DONE
 56) Trashbin main screen should display checkboxes and bullet-points(Main): DONE
 57) Ad crashlytics(Main): DONE